opendocsg/slw-judgments-backfill/2018_SGHC_219/report.md

 he trusted “Ah De”. [note: 73] However, there was no reason for Khor to trust “Ah De” either, so as to rely on the assurances by “Ah De” (including assurances that he would only be dealing with “soft drugs”).
 There was no evidence that their relationship had been close.
 On Khor’s own evidence, the extent of their relationship was that they had “met a few times and had a few chats”.
 Moreover, prior to embarking on his fourth delivery, Khor had asked “Lao Ban” to remove “Ah De” as a middleman as Khor felt that “Ah De” was “leeching [his] earnings and taking too much from [him]”.

 52     Khor said that his belief that he was carrying only “soft drugs” was also “based on [his] previous three experiences” delivering drugs for “Lao Ban”.
-In this connection, counsel for Khor referred me to _Khor Soon Lee v Public Prosecutor_ [2011] 3 SLR 201 (“ _Khor Soon Lee_ ”) which involved an appellant who denied knowledge of the nature of the drugs he had imported – a capital amount of diamorphine.
+In this connection, counsel for Khor referred me to _Khor Soon Lee v Public Prosecutor_ <span class="citation">[2011] 3 SLR 201</span> (“ _Khor Soon Lee_ ”) which involved an appellant who denied knowledge of the nature of the drugs he had imported – a capital amount of diamorphine.
 In that case, the Court of Appeal held that the appellant had succeeded in rebutting the presumption of knowledge under s 18(2) of the MDA because there had been a consistent pattern of prior deliveries involving only controlled drugs that did not carry the sanction of capital punishment.

 53     However, the specific facts and circumstances of that case were – as the Court of Appeal itself took great pains to stress – “rather unusual” and “finely balanced” (at [29]).
 There had been a significant number of prior deliveries that involved only Erimin, Ketamine, Ice, and Ecstasy.
 Further, the appellant had directly asked the drug supplier, one Tony, whether he would be carrying diamorphine as he was afraid of the death penalty, and was assured that there was no diamorphine involved.